 Be sure to check out my post on what to dress your summer baby in on the way home from the hospital to avoid overheating!

 If you are going to buy a stroller for the walk home, you’ll probably be better off getting a stroller/car seat combo to ensure that your baby is secure and sitting at the proper angle.
-Most cheap standalone strollers won’t be able to accommodate a newborn without a special insert or add-on anyway.
+Or, strollers with the bassinet carriage can also be great options for the newborn phase.

-Find a friend that owns a car (and/or a car seat!)
+Find a friend who owns a car (and/or a car seat!)

 If you don’t have a car seat yet and don’t see a reason to get one, you could look for friends and family that have kids of their own and don’t mind you using theirs for one trip.
 This route would knock out two birds with one stone and save you money as well!

-What about taking the baby home from the hospital in a taxi, Uber, Lyft, or other rideshare services?
+Taking the baby home from the hospital in a taxi, Uber, Lyft, or other rideshare services

 - Taxi – It isn’t common to find a traditional taxi service that will provide a car seat, so you’ll likely need to have your own.
-It’s probably best to actually call in a taxi if you plan on installing a car seat to ensure that yours will fit.
-Many people recommend asking for a handicap-accessible vehicle because they are more likely to have the easy-to-use anchors to attach for attaching your car seat and are likely cleaner to boot!
+Many people recommend asking for a handicap-accessible vehicle because they are more likely to have anchors.

-- Uber – To ride an Uber with your baby, you’ll be required to use an appropriate car seat and they actually offer some family-friendly services called ‘Uber Car Seat’ or ‘Uber Family’ that will send you a car that is already equipped with a car seat for an extra $10.
-Unfortunately, these seats are only rated for children older than 1-year-old so you will need to bring your own car seat if you are traveling home from the hospital with a newborn.
+- Uber – To ride an Uber with your baby, you’ll be required to use an appropriate car seat, and they offer some family-friendly services called ‘Uber Car Seat’ or ‘Uber Family’ that will send you a car that is already equipped with a car seat for an extra $10.
+These seats are only rated for children older than 1 year.

-- Lyft – Much like Uber, you’ll be required to use a car seat with a Lyft car and they also have a service (at least in NYC) called ‘Lyft Car Seat’ that will send a car with one pre-installed.
-Unfortunately, their seat is also only rated for children over the age of one so you’ll have to bring your own seat to make use of this option.
+- Lyft – Much like Uber, you’ll be required to use a car seat with a Lyft car, and they also have a service (at least in NYC) called ‘Lyft Car Seat’ that will send a car with one pre-installed.
+Unfortunately, their seat is also only rated for children over the age of one so you’ll have to bring your seat to use this option.